AncientOfCoders/AncientOfCoders/README.md

 - Hi, I’m @AncientOfCoders
 - I've been coding professionally (and for fun) in various languages since the 1970's
-- My language experience has included
+- My coding language experience has included (but is not limited to):
-- - BASIC
-- - FORTRAN
+  - Python
-- - Pascal
+  - PHP
-- - C
+  - PERL
-- - C++
+  - JavaScript
-- - Java
+  - Java
-- - JavaScript
+  - C
-- - PERL
+  - Pascal
-- - PHP
+  - FORTRAN
-- - Python
+  - BASIC